Overall Idaho CPA CPE Requirements

-Business professionals who hold prestigious titles or designations bestowed by an accrediting organization are more than likely familiar with continuing professional education requirements, because they are an intrinsic part of maintaining that status.
-However, it is easy for the license renewal process to become confusing and frustrating since requirements can vary by location with some organizations.
-A perfect example is the American Institute of Certified Public Accountants (AICPA), which relies on state Boards of Accountancy to set jurisdiction-wide stipulations, limitations and requirements for continuing professional education.
-In order to avoid undue frustration and confusion, it is important for CPAs to keep up-to-date on their individual state requirements for license renewal.
+Any business professional with a prestigious title or designation from and accrediting organizations is likely also familiar with CPE.
+Because it is an intrinsic part of maintaining that status.
+However, it is easy for the license renewal process to become confusing and frustrating.
+Especially since requirements can vary by location with some organizations.
+A perfect example is the AICPA, which relies on state Boards of Accountancy to set jurisdiction-wide requirements.
+So, the Idaho CPA CPE requirements will actually be somewhat different from those in other places.
+And in order to avoid frustration, CPAs must keep up-to-date on their individual state requirements for license renewal.

-Members of the AICPA who live in Idaho are required to renew their license every two years.
-A minimum of 30 credit hours must be obtained the first year, and a maximum of 50 the second, for a total of 80 hours each recertification period.
-The table below further highlights the recertification limitations and deadlines for resident CPAs in Idaho.
+Overall, Idaho CPAs have to renew their license every two years.
+And they must also complete a minimum of 30 per year.
+Furthermore, there is a maximum limit of 50 per year, for a total of 80 hours each recertification period.
+The table below further highlights the Idaho CPA CPE requirements.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|